vanessachahwan/ALTEGRAD-Challenge/README.md

 # Getting started
+## Requirements

+To install the requirements, run at the root folder:

+> ```pip install -r requirements.txt```

 ## Required files

 Before running the model it is advisable to download some files necessary for its execution.
 This will save you time since the creation of networks and the extraction of some features is very slow.
-To download the data, you can run:
+To download the data, you can run at the root older:

 > ```python get_data.py --precomputed PRECOMPUTED```